secML/secML.github.io/src/content/post/class11.md

 ##### Locally-Informed Chaff Selection
 The attacker knows the volume of traffic in the ingress link he controls, Ys(t).
 Hence, this scheme elects to only add chaff when the existing traffic is already reasonably large.
 In particular, we add chaff when the traffic volume on the link exceeds a parameter α (we typically use the mean).
-The amount of chaff added is ct = (max {0, yS(t) − α}})θ
+The amount of chaff added is ct = (max {0, yS(t) − α}})θ.

-##### Globally-informed
+##### Globally-Informed

-Omnipotent adversary with knowledge of past, present, and future network traffic.
-Selects a link to poison and amount of chaff to add by solving an optimization problem.
-The optimization problem is as follow:
+The attacker is an omnipotent adversary with knowledge of past, present, and future network traffic.
+The attacker selects a link to poison and amount of chaff to add by solving an optimization problem.
+The optimization problem is as follows:

 <p align="center">
 <img src="/images/class11/global.png" width="800" >